faltrum/UDex/README.md

 ```
 struct  Position {
-uint256 collateral; //in XDC
+uint256 collateral; //in USDT
-uint256 avgEthPrice; // changes when the position is changed.
+uint256 avgXDCPrice; // changes when the position is changed.
 We use it to account for PnL
-uint256 ethAmount;
+uint256 xdcAmount;
 bool isLong; //indicates if the position is long or short
 uint256 lastChangeTimestamp; // Used for borrowing fee
 }